-At Rival, we think the survey fatigue issue is so big that we created a new insights platform that—in many ways—is similar to traditionalsurvey tools, but is also significantly different.
+At Rival, we think the survey fatigue issue is so big that we created a new insight platform that—in many ways—is similar to traditional survey tools, but is also significantly different.

 Yes, you can capture both quantitative and qualitative data through chats, but they’re different from mobile surveys in several ways:

-Chats are friendlier, more informal and more visual than mobile surveys
+- Chats are friendlier than mobile surveys, more informal and more visual than mobile surveys

 It’s great to see mobile surveys are moving from merely a market research trend into a mainstream, everyday tool for capturing customer insights.
 As we explored here, however, there’s a bigger opportunity to completely re-imagine surveys and deliver a respondent experience that’s more fun, more conversational and more human.